Kamen Rider Revice: Impact of the COVID-19 pandemic

 Sakura Igarashi's actor, Ayaka Imoto, tested positive for COVID-19 on February 28, 2022 and recovered on March 7, 2022.

 Controversy

 One of Kamen Rider Revices assistant producers filed a complaint to the General Support Union (総合サポートユニオン, Sōgō Sapōto Yunion), a trade union that fights for workers' rights, regarding her position in the Kamen Rider series as a whole ever since her promotion into her current position.
 Among the addressed problems are sexual harassment, unpaid overtime, and the chief producer overlooking her problems and not taking them seriously.
 Despite the hardships she endured, the assistant producer assured that Revices cast members are easy to work with and unrelated to her problems.

 Films

-Kamen Riders Revi and Vice made their debut in the crossover film Saber + Zenkaiger: Super Hero Senki and in a special film with the same title as the series double-billed with it.
+Kamen Riders Revi and Vice made their first appearance as a cameo in the crossover film Saber + Zenkaiger: Super Hero Senki, along with a special film of the same title as the series double-billed with it.
 The events of the special film take place between episodes three and four of the series.